-Shops have the advantage of offering A-B comparisons if they happen to stock the items you wish to choose between.
-Some of them will also offer to come to your home for a home dem.
+Shops have the advantage of offering comparisons with other systems and products if they happen to stock the items you wish to choose between.
+Some of them will also offer to come to your home for a home demonstration.
 List of dealers.

 Origin Live has its own listening room in Southampton and can demonstrate equipment – strictly by appointment only.
 Please phone to arrange an audition on 02380 578877 and note that we do not demonstrate cartridges.

 Home delivery demonstration scheme.

 One of the simplest ways to audition an Origin Live product is to use our home delivery demonstration scheme.
 It works like this – you purchase the product that you wish to audition and we send it to your address.
 You then have one month to evaluate the product (bring in rival products to your home if you wish to compare).
 At the end of this period, you are not absolutely delighted you can return the goods for a full refund if not satisfied.

 For further information please email us at or call: +44(0)23 8057 8877

 If you’d like help in designing a complete Hi-Fi system we’d be happy to help.
 Simply complete this form and we’ll do the hard work for you.

 We hear frequent requests to offer discount on our products.
 Some people have a general perception that discounting is a good thing.
 It is seen by some dealers as a necessity and buyers think they’ve got a good deal.
 To clarify the controversial issues surrounding discounting we have set down the pros and cons as follows.
 Hopefully this will provide an honest look at an area which is often misunderstood as everyone has a tendency to want a “bargain” along with high quality and value for money.

 - It introduces competitive pricing that drives prices down providing better value for money